KillerSilverX/COMP392-Assingment_1-Ale/README.md

 Conversely, when a **Queen attacks a Soldier**, the calculation would lower the damage accordingly.
 This approach gives both attributes a **clear role in the combat mechanics**.

 I hope you find everything in order.
-Thanks! 😊
+Thanks :)

 ---